Stefan1612/Mantle-Hackathon-NftMarketplace/README.md

 Running currently on the Mantle Testnet
 A NFT Marketplace running currently on the Mantle Testnet.
 Let's you mint, sell and buy NFT's.
 During the minting we store the Metadata on IPFS and only store the TokenURI on-chain.

+### In Process

+#### NFT Tx History (Used the covalent API, doesn't feature Mantle testnet yet)

+#### The ability to buy cryptocurrencies with fiat (using transak)

+#### Bridge (Currently using SDK Hyphen, doesn't feature Mantle testnet yet)

+Note: In the Mantle docs there is an API to easily integrate their bridge into this Marketplace in the future https://docs.mantle.xyz/tools-and-sdk/mantle-bridge-api

 ## Stack

 ### Blockchain Technologies